 Many people simply pay their ticket when accused of running a stop sign, without realizing that this is considered an admission of guilt.
 If you pay the ticket, you’re acknowledging that you broke the law.
 You’ll be giving up the opportunity to dispute the ticket and accepting all of the penalties and consequences that go along with the ticket, including the fines and the points on your license.

 There are options to try to fight the ticket.
 You could argue there was insufficient proof that you ran the stop sign, or claim that the stop sign was obscured and was impossible for you to see.
 An experienced attorney can help you to explore all possible options for defending yourself or for making it impossible to prove that you ran the stop sign.
-New York traffic ticket lawyer Daniel Kron can also help you to explore options for negotiating a deal to try to reduce possible penalties that could result from accusations that you ran a stop sign.
+New York traffic ticket lawyer Simon Kabzan can also help you to explore options for negotiating a deal to try to reduce possible penalties that could result from accusations that you ran a stop sign.

 To find out more about what you can do in response to a stop sign ticket in NY, contact NY Traffic Firm as soon as possible after you have been ticketed.
 Our firm is here and ready to help you fight for your clean driving record, so give us a call today.